tamilselvan-lws/Documents/Litespeed Web Server.md

 sudo ufw allow 8088,7080,443,80/tcp
 ```

-The first port, 8088, is the default port for OpenLiteSpeed’s example site.
+The first port, 8088, is the default port for LiteSpeed’s example site.
 After allowing it with ufw, it should now be accessible to the public.
 In your web browser, navigate to your server’s IP address or domain name, followed by :8088 to specify the port:

 ```
 http://server_domain_or_IP:8088
 ```
-Your browser will load the default OpenLiteSpeed web page, which will match the following image:
+Your browser will load the default LiteSpeed web page, which will match the following image:

 <img alt="Ubuntu" src="/Images/op-8088.png" />